detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

 ## All citizens of our government shall have the following rights:

-- **Religion**: Citizens have the right to live and act according to their beliefs peacefully and publicly without discrimination or persecution from the government.
+- **Religion**: Citizens shall have the right to live and act according to their beliefs peacefully and publicly without discrimination or persecution from the government.

-  Citizens have the right to believe in any religion without discrimination and without persecution.
+  Citizens shall have the right to believe in any religion without discrimination and without persecution.

   #### Conflict